Social Psychology (PGT Conv ODL) PSYCH5087

 At the end of the course students will submit for summative assessment their contribution to two online debates from a choice of three.
 Each debate will invite students to write a position statement (500-600 words, depending on the nature of the question asked) to answer a research question set by the teacher about social psychological phenomena and related to the ILO's of the course; and at least two responses to their peers' posts (200-250 words each).
 From two different debates student will pick a position statement and two responses to their peers that they feel represent their best writing for the task and add a short (up to 300 word) statement reflecting on how their understanding of the issues in social psychology have evolved and/or their development of critical evaluation and wiring skills through the course.
 This will comprise the final summative assessment.
 In total the final assessment will be up to 2500 words.

 The aims of this course are to provide a broad-based critical understanding of classic and contemporary psychological theory and research in Social Psychology, which will cover key research in social thinking, influence, and inter-group behaviour.

 By the end of this course students will be able to:

-■ Critically evaluate where social psychology has helped solve an applied problem such as prejudice
+■ Critically evaluate where social psychology has helped solve an applied problem such as prejudice or health behaviour.